-G.Compliance Requirement
+G. Compliance Requirement

-The Contractor shall be responsible for maintaining appropriate systems and mechanisms to obtain all necessary data from its health care providers to ensure its ability to comply with the encounter data (and other data reporting) requirements as required by Appendix M of the PSR.
+The Contractor shall be responsible for maintaining appropriate systems and mechanisms to obtain all necessary data from its health care providers to ensure its ability to comply with the encounter data (and other data reporting) requirements as required by Appendix M and Appendix R of the PSR.

-- Obtain and review the Contractor's procedures related to the input of claims and encounters data submitted (consider paper and/or electronic submissions) by the provider.
+- 1. Obtain and review the Contractor's procedures related to the input of claims and encounters data submitted (consider paper and/or electronic submissions) by the provider.
 Ensure the procedures address manual steps and/or electronic edits designed to ensure the complete and accurate input of the data.
 Specifically, identify the process for resolving missing, incomplete, or invalid claims and encounter data received from the health care provider. - 2.
 Obtain and review the Contractor's procedures related to monitoring the continued completeness and accuracy of the claims and encounter data once input and residing on a standing data file.
 The procedures should address run-to-run balancing routines and programmer and user access restrictions to the data files. - 3.
 Obtain a sample (representative of the Universe) of individual encounters as submitted by the Contractor to DHS throughout the period under review.
 A portion of the encounters tested must be adjusted encounters.
 Ensure that the Contractor's procedures related to converting the claim or encounter to the 837I and 837P record format required by DHS are complete and accurate. - a.
-Evaluate the percentage of claims that met a 90-day length of time (or other contractual requirements) between the date of service and the date of its posting to the contractor's system. - b.
-Compare the sample encounter records to the claims and encounters submitted by health care providers to the Contractor for accuracy of recipient identification, procedure coding, category of service coding, amount paid, service date, units of service delivered, COB/TPL information, and date of receipt by the Contractor. - c.
-Compare the sample encounter records to the electronic and manual claims submitted by health care providers to the Contractor for accuracy of procedure codes, procedure code modifiers, place of service, and diagnosis.
-The comparison should consider any differences in converting the HIPAA standard data element code sets that are submitted on electronic claims and the data element code sets that are submitted on manual claims to the DHS required codes for encounter reporting. - d.
-Review the Contractor's documentation of its capabilities to transfer files. - e.
-Determine whether the Contractor has issued a data confidentiality policy to all employees with access to the various applications and data, and verify that this data confidentiality policy is enforced.
+Ensure that the Contractor's procedures related to converting the claim or encounter to the 837I and 837P record format required by DHS are complete and accurate. - b.
+Evaluate the length of time between the claim's date of the Contractor's adjudication and the date of the encounter's receipt in PROMISe.
+All Contractor approved encounters and those specified Contractor denied encounters must be approved in PROMISe by the last day of the third month following the month of initial Contractor adjudication. - Compare the sample encounter records to the claims and encounters submitted by health care providers to the Contractor for accuracy of recipient identification, procedure coding, category of service coding, amount paid, service date, units of service delivered, COB/TPL information, and date of receipt by the Contractor. - c.
+Review the Contractor's documentation of its capabilities to transfer files. - 4.
+Determine whether the Contractor has issued a data confidentiality policy to all employees with access to the various applications and data and verify that this data confidentiality policy is enforced.